donohuee1/beer_buddy_app/README.md

 ![beerbuddies](http://topwines.ro/wp-content/uploads/2016/04/o-BEER-CHEERS-facebook.jpg)

 ####1.
 Project Description
-An app where users can post a suggested hang out at a local bar on a certain date/time.
-Other users can then reply with comments and/or RSVP for the meet up.
+An app where bars can post the day, time, location, and specific details of their specials/happy hours for users to peruse.
+Users can then reply with comments and/or RSVP for the meet up.
+Essentially a Groupon Meetup for bars.

 ####2.
 Technologies Used
+- HTML
-- Git Hub
+- CSS
 - Ruby on Rails
+- PostgreSQL
+- Trello
+- Git & Github
 - Heroku
-- HTML
-- Bootstrap?

 ####3.
 Approach taken
+- Constructed ERD
+- Sketched out Wireframes
+- Generated my models
+- Created my controllers
+- Built out controller actions, routes, and view templates

 ####4.
 Installation/Startup instructions
+1. Clone the repository
+2. Open app directory
+3. Install gems
+4. Open Rails server
+5. In browser open: localhost:3000

 ####5.
+Unsolved Problems
+- Navigation links are working, but poor user experience flow
+- Users response(comments) model is not functional

-Unsolved Problems/Next Steps
+####6.
+Next Steps
--Users are not able to leave comments or RSVP to events
+- Styling
+- Enable user comments on the bar posts
+- Build an RSVP function into the posts for users to accept
+- Once the RSVP function is built out, would love to randomly match those that chose yes

 ####6.
 User Stories
 [Link to Trello] (https://trello.com/b/94HGeJtc/wdi-sm-43-project-2)